Khazars: Rise of the Rus' and the collapse of the Khazarian state

-By the 880s, Khazar control of the Middle Dnieper from Kyiv, where they collected tribute from Eastern Slavic tribes, began to wane as Oleg of Novgorod wrested control of the city from the Varangian warlords Askold and Dir, and embarked on what was to prove to be the foundation of a Rus' empire.
+By the 880s, Khazar control of the Middle Dnieper from Kiev, where they collected tribute from Eastern Slavic tribes, began to wane as Oleg of Novgorod wrested control of the city from the Varangian warlords Askold and Dir, and embarked on what was to prove to be the foundation of a Rus' empire.
 The Khazars had initially allowed the Rus' to use the trade route along the Volga River, and raid southwards.
 See Caspian expeditions of the Rus'.
 According to Al-Mas'udi, the qağan is said to have given his assent on the condition that the Rus' give him half of the booty.
 In 913, however, two years after Byzantium concluded a peace treaty with the Rus' in 911, a Varangian foray, with Khazar connivance, through Arab lands led to a request to the Khazar throne by the Khwârazmian Islamic guard for permission to retaliate against the large Rus' contingent on its return.
 The purpose was to revenge the violence the Rus' razzias had inflicted on their fellow Muslim believers.
 The Rus' force was thoroughly routed and massacred.
 The Khazar rulers closed the passage down the Volga to the Rus', sparking a war.
 In the early 960s, Khazar ruler Joseph wrote to Hasdai ibn Shaprut about the deterioration of Khazar relations with the Rus': "I protect the mouth of the river (Itil-Volga) and prevent the Rus arriving in their ships from setting off by sea against the Ishmaelites and (equally) all (their) enemies from setting off by land to Bab."

 The Rus' warlords launched several wars against the Khazar Qağanate, and raided down to the Caspian sea.
 The Schechter Letter relates the story of a campaign against Khazaria by HLGW (recently identified as Oleg of Chernigov) around 941 in which Oleg was defeated by the Khazar general Pesakh.
 The Khazar alliance with the Byzantine empire began to collapse in the early 10th century.
 Byzantine and Khazar forces may have clashed in the Crimea, and by the 940s emperor Constantine VII Porphyrogenitus was speculating in De Administrando Imperio about ways in which the Khazars could be isolated and attacked.
 The Byzantines during the same period began to attempt alliances with the Pechenegs and the Rus', with varying degrees of success.
 A further factor undermining the Khazar Qağanate was a shift in Islamic routes at this time, as Muslims in Khwarazmia forged trade links with the recently converted Volga Bulgarian Muslims, a move which may have caused a drastic drop, perhaps up to 80%, in the revenue base of Khazaria, and consequently, a crisis in its ability to pay for its defence.